 - Sweet Potato Kale Hash

 - Mango Lime Quinoa Salad

-When my clients ask about this, I tell them that they don’t have to purchase organic fruits and vegetables to get the nutrition benefits.
-Although for certain foods (see the dirty dozen list), you may want to purchase organic because these foods usually have the highest pesticide residue (think grape tomatoes, spinach, strawberries, apples, cucumbers).
-However, there is something to be said about buying local when you can, because you’re supporting and investing in your local economy and the food is fresher and more nutritious since there is less storage and transportation needed.
+There is something to be said, though, about buying local when you can, because you’re supporting and investing in your local economy and the local food is fresher and more nutritious since there is less storage and transportation needed.